AidanFarhi/CS320-portfolio/README.md

 In this case, the user needs were very clearly spelled out in the requirements document.
 I translated the requirements into a set of classes and then validated the functionality using JUnit.
 Realistically, requirements are not that clearly defined.
-When that is the case, I do my best to ask as many questions as possible during the intake process and ask for during the development cycle.
+When that is the case, I do my best to ask as many questions as possible during the intake process and ask for feedback during the development cycle.

 - How do I approach designing software?